alimanfoo/alimanfoo.github.io/_posts/2016-04-14-to-hdf5-and-beyond.md

 Note that although I've used the LZ4 compression library with ``bcolz`` and ``zarr``, the compression ratio is actually better than when using gzip (zlib) with HDF5.
 This is due to the bitshuffle filter, which comes bundled with ``bcolz`` and ``zarr``.
 The bitshuffle filter can also be used with HDF5 with some configuration I believe.

-Similar to the synthetic ``arange`` dataset, compression with ``bcolz`` is around 10 times faster than with HDF5, due to a combination of factors.
 Compression with ``zarr`` is slightly slower than ``bcolz``, but this is entirely due to the choice of chunk shape and the correlation structure in the data.
 If we use the same chunking for both, compression speed is similar...

 {% highlight python %}